 Figuring out Your Own Personal Core Beliefs

-Ask yourself “What really makes me happy?
+Ask yourself, “What really makes me happy?”
 Let’s get to the root of what is really important to you.
-Some of you may say good Health, strong Marriage, a loving Family, or a strong Spiritual self.
+Some of you may say good health, a strong marriage, a loving family, or a strong spiritual self.
 These are all great values to live your life by.
-There are over 200 values to choose from, so if the ones above don’t resonate with you click below for the workbook that will guide you through which values speak to you.
+Don’t get caught up in what you feel should be an important value to you; you can’t force it.

-So if you have your workbook then great, lets do this!
-Sit for a minute and think about what makes you truly happy.
-Not your TV, or your new Athleta Hoody.
-This should be the heavy stuff, the big picture stuff.
 If all you can truly think about is your TV let’s dig deep into that.
 What do you love about your TV?
-Is it so great or different from other TV’s?
+Is it so great or different from other TVs?
 Or is it that you sit with your husband and couch cuddle watching old seasons of Survivor?
-Here we are, you’ve arrived!
-It’s the quality time and connection you get to have with your hubs.
-Or to phrase it a different way, it is a strong Marriage.
-Or if you’re solo, maybe it’s the relaxation and self-care piece that is really hitting it here.

-So let’s take a more in-depth look at Marriage as a value in this example.
+So let’s take a more in-depth look at marriage as a value in this example.
 Having a stable and loving relationship is very important to many of us, and yet if we dig deep, we may find that our small, little daily actions aren’t supporting this core value.

-You just don’t want to go through life and say to yourself “But I have a great house”.
+You just don’t want to go through life and say to yourself, “But I have a great house”.
 You don’t want to stand in that house and look at all your “things” and wonder where your life went!

 Remember the BOOM from earlier?
 We’re back to that point… maybe money can really buy you unhappiness!

-So let’s flip it and you can use your money to support what does make you happier in the long term!
-I want you to live an amazing life, full of purpose, happiness and in line with what matters most to you.
+So let’s flip it, and you can use your money to support what does make you happier in the long term!
+I want you to live an amazing life full of purpose, happiness, and in line with what matters most to you.

 Develop Action Items to Support Your Core Values

-- Have adequate life insurance coverage for both of us (due in 2 months)
+- Have adequate life insurance coverage for both of us (due in 2 months) – DONE

-- Set up a home emergency binder set up & complete (due in 2 weeks)
+- Set up a home emergency binder set up & complete (due in 2 weeks) – DONE

 Yet, you can’t really control if your body will comply with that.
-However, you can write your goal as “go to the gym on Monday, Wednesday and Friday at 8 am, every week”.
-That is something that you have direct control over.
+However, you can write your goal as “go to the gym on Monday, Wednesday and Friday at 8am, every week”.
+That is something that you have direct control over!

 Align Your Spending With Your Action Items

-Doing this exercise hopefully will show you where you should be putting your resources (aka money).
-If “Style” wasn’t a core value of yours, then maybe you now know why that buying a new pair of shoes only brings you a few moments of happiness, and then you feel bad again later on.
+Doing this values exercise hopefully will show you where you should be putting your resources (aka money).
+If “Style” wasn’t a core value of yours, then maybe you now know why buying a new pair of shoes only brings you a few moments of happiness, and then you feel bad again later on.

-I have read both, and they are equally great, yet you don’t need to read both to master this concept, just pick the one closest to your situation.
+I have read both, and they are equally great, yet you don’t need to read both to master this concept; just pick the one closest to your situation.
 They are both fast reads, with actionable items for you to do to help you get to where you want to be.
 I am finding a good number of items that I want to do to help support my financial goals!

 What are your core values?
 Share one value and one action item in the comments below so I can cheer you on!